Combat Medics in Different Military Branches

 The Special Amphibious RECON Corpsman (SARC) attend the Special Operations Combat Medic (SARC) course which is the “short course” of the 18D training — 22 weeks.
 Later in their careers, many SARC and SEAL and SWCC medics will attend the second half of the 18D training.

 Just as a SEAL would be sniper trained or communications trained, SEALs will also get extra training to become a medic.
-However, when a unit does not having a combat medic, an 18D from Army Special Forces or Air Force PJs will be added to the group and perform mission essential tasks as the unit’s medic when needed.
+However, when a unit does not have a combat medic, an 18D from Army Special Forces or Air Force PJs will be added to the group and perform mission essential tasks as the unit’s medic when needed.

 Air Force PJ – Combat Rescue Medic